Vaibhavtamakuwala/queues-session/README.md

 - To install packages, run `npm install`
 - To run the project, use `npm start`

+Or

+- You can just run `npm run serve`

 Here is the docummentation of [bull](https://optimalbits.github.io/bull/).
 You can refer it get deep dive in it.